Files / Emerging technologies

 1. BSA Resource Overview

-2. AI Ethics Guidelines Should Be Voluntary
+2. AI Ethical Guidelines Should Be Voluntary

 3. Definition Setting Aligned with International Understanding